Cemophora coccinea coccinea

-Cemophora coccinea coccinea, commonly known as the Florida scarlet snake, is the nominotypical subspecies of the scarlet snake.
-It is a nonvenomous colubrid snake that is endemic to the southeastern United States.
+Cemophora coccinea coccinea, also known commonly as the Florida scarlet snake, is the nominotypical subspecies of the scarlet snake.
+C. c. coccinea is a nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
+The subspecies is endemic to the state of Florida in the southeastern United States.

 Geographic range

-It is found exclusively in peninsular Florida, from as far north as Marion County to the southern tip of the state.
+C. c. coccinea is found exclusively in peninsular Florida, from as far north as Marion County to the southern tip of the state.